 As you manage your fleet, you need to strike a balance between savings, convenience, and services.
-That’s why Voyager Fleet Partners have created a comprehensive system to save your drivers time on the road while simplifying the workload for your accounting and management team.
-These partners, like P-Fleet, work with the Voyager Network to provide access to over 320,000 gas stations and truck stops across the country.
+That’s why Voyager fleet partners have created a comprehensive system to save your drivers time on the road while simplifying the workload for your accounting and management team.
+These partners, like P-Fleet, issue the Voyager fuel card to provide access to over 320,000 gas stations and truck stops across the country.

-In order to service different segments of the market, Voyager partnered with other companies to issue fuel cards that are accepted at Voyager Network sites.
+In order to service different segments of the market, US Bank partnered with other companies to issue fuel cards that are accepted at Voyager network sites.
 Different companies will specialize in specific industries, geographic locations and fleet sizes, which allows businesses to find a card issuer tailored to their needs.
 All partners offer access to the same network, but handle their own customer service, reporting, and other day-to-day tasks.

 This partnership operates much like a traditional credit card, where Visa or Mastercard will setup merchant acceptance and authorize transactions, but the card issuers can offer discounts, rewards, and personalized customer service to the cardholder.

-All partners provide the same essential access to 95% of retail fuel sites across the country.
+All partners provide the same essential access to the Voyager network.
 However, there are distinct differences in the way each operates.
 The most essential thing to research when choosing a provider is what fees each partner charges, as some levy transaction fees, account fees, and monthly card fees that can cost your company significantly throughout the year.
 However, some companies do not charge fees, so it’s worth doing your research to find the best fit.

 Another central difference between partners is the level of customer service and fraud prevention that you will receive.
 You can easily test these by calling the customer service line for each company to see how long you wait and sending a test email to measure their response time.
 You should also look into each companies’ fraud coverage by reviewing the Terms and Conditions before you sign up.
 Additionally, you should search online for reviews from current clients, as these can provide insight into the reputation of each company.